How to Choose Your Summer School: 8 Things to Consider

 3. Subjects available

 If you already know which subject or subjects you’d like to study, you can narrow down your choice of summer school quite a lot, especially if it’s something relatively niche like architecture or robotics.
-But if you don’t yet know which subject you’d be interested in, it’s worth taking the time to browse the options and see what takes your fancy.
-It might be that you’d prefer a course like Oxford Royale Academy’s Broadening Horizons, which allows you to choose three from a list of 30 different subject options.
+But if you don’t yet know which subject you’d be interested in, it’s worth taking the time to browse the courses and see what takes your fancy.
 You could look for something related to your intended future career.
 Or you could choose something simply because it sounds interesting and you haven’t studied it before.
 It might spark a new academic passion, or it could simply be a fun way to spend a couple of weeks.

 One thing to consider, even if you know which subject you’d like to study, is the approach the summer school takes to teaching it.
 If you’re studying – for example – law, do you want to focus purely on studying the academic aspects of law, or do you want a course that will also help you on your university application and provide career guidance?
 This can be relevant even if you’re taking a course that is focused around an academic subject rather than one that leads naturally towards a particular career.